Dec 9, 2024 • 8 min read

-While the everyday English aren’t quite the same as how they’re portrayed in film, television and books, this is a country with a number of peculiarities that are good to know before visiting, especially when venturing outside of London.
+While the everyday English aren’t quite the same as how they’re portrayed in film, television and books, this country has a number of peculiarities that are good to know before visiting, especially when venturing outside of London.
 From practicalities like train prices to etiquette tips on how the English approach queueing, it’s always important to be ahead of the game when visiting this wonderful and varied country.

 1. You should pack a jacket, even in summer